veepionyc/veepionyc.github.io/_posts/ios/2020-04-14-documentation.md

 ![](../assets/img/project-general.png)

 **General Tab - XCode 11+**
-Ensure the framework is included in "Frameworks, Libraries and Embedded Content" and "Embed Frameworks"  in the general tab of your target settings.
+Ensure the framework is included in "Frameworks, Libraries and Embedded Content" in the general tab of your target settings.
+Select `embed without signing`.

 ![](../assets/img/xc11-project-general.png)

 **Build Phases Tab**

 Ensure the framework appears in both "Link Binary with Libraries" and "Embed Frameworks" sections.
-This should be correct if you have added the framework correctly in the General Tab
+This should be correct if you have added the framework correctly in the General Tab.
+The `signing` box can be unchecked.

 ![](../assets/img/xc11-build-phases.png)